 Using this tool you can easily create an encryption key, export it and send to your contacts.
 When your recipient receives the email with the encryption key, they will need to save it to a file and then import the key to their email client.

 I won't be going into much detail on how to work with this tool since it is rather intuitive and easy to understand.
-If you need the full info, you can find the instructions with screenshots on the official web-site and even more detailed instructions on this blog.
+If you need the full info, you can find the instructions with screenshots on the official web-site.

 To have a general idea how GPG4OL looks like in Outlook, see the following screenshot: